ontolex/morph/index.md

 - other types of morph (roots, stems, transfix, etc.) are not defined in the module but should be defined in Lexinfo
 </div> -->

-The property [=consists of=] relates a form with the morphs from which it is constructed.
+The property, '[=consists of=]', relates a form with the morphs from which it is constructed.

 <div class="entity" about="morph:consistsOf" typeof="owl:ObjectProperty">

 <objectProperty property="rdfs:label">consistsOf</objectProperty>

 <div property="rdfs:comment">
-Property <dfn>consists of</dfn> states into which Morph resources a Form resource can be segmented.
+<dfn>Consists of</dfn> states into which morph resources a form resource can be segmented.
 </div>

 <div class="description">